malayjoshi13/Describer/README.md

 Second pipeline, aka `caption pipeline` accepts first partial caption (corresponding to first training image) present in `X2` container (coming from `data_generator` function) via `input2` entrance.
 This partial caption is then passed through embedding layer (which will encode this partial caption using weights of Glove), dropout layer and then LSTM layer (having 256 cells which understands sequencing of words in first partial caption).
 At last, the partial caption comes to `layerC` exit point of `caption pipeline`.

+Now outputs from the two input pipelines get merge at `merging_point` layer.
+We do this so that we get training input in form "image encoding + corresponding partial caption".
+This merged input is then passed to dropout layer and softmax layer which will output probability distribution that across 1798 words (present in vocabulary made using most occuring words), which word could be possible next word in continuation to "X2" (partial caption feeded to model as input, during training time).

+Now during backpropagation, the output predicted by model (which is actually the word next to the incomplete/partial training caption feeded to the model as input during training phase) is compared with the actual word (which should be actually present next to the incomplete training caption feeded as input to model during training phase).
+And the mission during whole backpropagation is to just minimise this gap between what word was aimed and what word is predicted by model.

 ![image](https://user-images.githubusercontent.com/71775151/192044962-ebe4a6f3-f8b7-4003-9b33-0bb3594191f8.png)